 Get the look: Terrazzo fabric & wallpaper

 Whilst less well-known than marble, terrazzo is beautifully versatile in its potential application to interior design.
 It works in both contemporary and traditional settings, and you can choose to use it as a backdrop for a bold, maximalist scheme or keep it as an accent in a more pared-back space.
-Even the use of terrazzo in individual designs varies enormously – there is the subtle nuance of Borastapeter’s speckled Johan design, the slightly bolder, busier Terrazzo by Caselio or the super-bold black brush strokes and superimposed terrazzo of Mind the Gap’s Terrazzo wallpaper.
+Even the use of terrazzo in individual designs varies enormously – there is the subtle nuance of Borastapeter’s speckled Johan design, the slightly bolder, busier Onyx by Casadeco or the super-bold black brush strokes and superimposed terrazzo of Mind the Gap’s Terrazzo wallpaper.

 Terrazzo first became popular in the 1970s, when it was used as a cheap substitute for marble.
 Originally used for flooring and worktops, it is a composite material consisting of little shards of glass, marble and other natural materials, suspended in a polymer cut to give that beautiful, non-uniform scattered effect.